 - Be considerate to other residents, especially if having a party in your house.
 Remember that noise travels a long way and some people have to get up early in the morning!!

 - Consider making your street a ‘Student Watch’ area where you can help each other to beat the criminal.
-Drop me an e-mail or tweet if you are interested.
+Get in contact with the Durham University Police Liaison Officer if you are interested.

 - Enjoy your time living out and try to help others enjoy it too.

-If you need any advice or help, please do not hesitate to contact me.
+If you need any advice or help, please do not hesitate to get in contact with the University Liaison Officer, PCSO Rebecca Carey: